Command-line interface#

 --path#

-hpcflow open demo-data-cache-dir [OPTIONS]
+hpcflow open data-cache-dir [OPTIONS]

 Options